Remi-C/Remi-C.github.io/_posts/2016-02-01-point_cloud_server.md

 bigimg: /img/re/thesis_graphical_abstract_line.jpg
 ---
-![abstract Point cloud server](/img/re/thesis_graphical_abstract_line.jpg) The Point CLoud Server was developped to manage the billions and billions of Lidar point clouds that were produced daily by IGN mobile mapping system.
+![abstract Point cloud server](/img/re/thesis_graphical_abstract_line.jpg) The Point CLoud Server was developed to manage the billions and billions of Lidar point clouds that were produced daily by IGN mobile mapping system.
-RAther than deal with files, which limit sharing, gestion of metadata and concurrent editing, we chose to use a database server to store groups of points (patch).
+Rather than deal with files, which limit sharing, management of metadata and concurrent editing, we chose to use a database server to store groups of points (patch).
 The system was successfully used for the PhD work and other projects, and is still being actively researched.